Archetypes

 - Royal Knights (🏳️🌈)

-A Tier 1 megazoo deck that spawns a bunch of big bodies for reduced cost that control the opponent's board, then on its finishing turn plays them all out at once with its boss monster.
+An overwhelming megazoo deck that spawns a bunch of big bodies for reduced cost that control the opponent's board, then on its finishing turn plays them all out at once with its boss monster.
 The kicker is, it doesn't have to do a finishing turn, because it has access to so much hard aggro that it can and does win off chip damage.
 Plus, it also has tools like JESmon GX ACE to allow it to do its finishing turn early under the right circumstances, and its dedicated tamer partners with an Omekamon to provide incredibly aggravating jumpscares that either block or clear the board whenever a security is removed.

 From Xros Wars